Anon-Planet/thgtoa/guide.md

 But the story does not stop there right.
 Now because after all this, even if you encrypt your DNS and use all possible mitigations.
 Simple IP requests to any server will probably allow an adversary to still detect which site you are visiting.
 And this is simply because the majority of websites have unique IPs tied to them as explained here: <https://blog.apnic.net/2019/08/23/what-can-you-learn-from-an-ip-address/> <sup>[[Archive.org]][57]</sup>.
 This means that an adversary can create a dataset of known websites for instance including their IPs and then match this dataset against the IP you ask for.
 In most cases, this will result in a correct guess of the website you are visiting.
 This means that despite OCSP stapling, despite ECH/eSNI, despite using Encrypted DNS ...
 An adversary can still guess the website you are visiting anyway.

-Therefore, to mitigate all these issues (as much as possible and as best as we can), this guide will later recommend two solutions: Using Tor and a virtualized (See [Appendix W: Virtualization:][Appendix V1: Hardening your Browsers:]) multi-layered solution of VPN over Tor solution (DNS over VPN over Tor or DNS over TOR).
+Therefore, to mitigate all these issues (as much as possible and as best as we can), this guide will later recommend two solutions: Using Tor and a virtualized (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]) multi-layered solution of VPN over Tor solution (DNS over VPN over Tor or DNS over TOR).
 Other options will also be explained (Tor over VPN, VPN only, No Tor/VPN) but are less recommended.

 ### Your RFID enabled devices: